a-ads/blog/content/blog/2021-03-07-how-to-change-and-confirm-a-withdrawal-address.md

 3. Input either

-* A valid “Withdrawal address”, or
+ • A valid “Withdrawal address”, or\
-* ExpressCrypto Unique ID, or
+ • ExpressCrypto Unique ID, or\
-* An existing address at FaucetPay (which must be registered in advance)
+ • An existing address at FaucetPay (which must be registered in advance)

 4. When withdrawing to a direct BTC address, you cannot set a “Withdrawal threshold” to less than 0.001 BTC.
 5. Enter your password or access code.

 Note: If you don’t have any means of authentication, probably because you used a social account to register, please use the email connected to your social account on [A-ADS password reset form](https://a-ads.com/user/password/new).